harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/3-ccm-cost-categories/use-ccm-cost-categories.md

 You can include cost categories while creating visualizations in your custom dashboard.
 To learn how to create a custom dashboard, go to [Create Dashboards](/docs/platform/18_Dashboards/create-dashboards.md).

-* **Cost Categories** is available in the Unified explore on the Dashboards page.
+**Cost Categories** is available in the Unified explore on the Dashboards page.

   <img src={dashboards_cc} alt="A screenshot to show the unified explore." height="400" width="500" />

 * When you create a new cost category or make changes to an existing one, it may take up to 24 hours for the changes to be reflected in the dashboard data.
-* If you are using AWS or Azure, you can view the cost category applied to the current month's data.
-However, if you are using GCP, the cost category is applied to the last three days' data.
+* If you are using AWS or Azure, cost categories are applied to data fetched from the current month onwards through CUR and Billing Exports.
+It is not applied to historical data.
+On the other hand, if you are using GCP, the cost category is applied to data that is equal to or more recent than the last three days' data.
-* If you delete a cost category, you will still be able to see the deleted category in the dashboard until the end of the month.
-For example, if you delete a cost category on January 24th, the category is still visible in the dashboard until the end of January 31st.
+* When you delete a cost category, the deleted category remains visible in the dashboard until the end of the month, as it is applied to data for the ongoing month.
+For instance, if you delete a cost category on January 24th, the category will remain visible in the dashboard until the end of January 31st.

 :::note
-In AWS, you cannot apply cost categories if you have selected the following fields in the explore:
+In AWS, you cannot apply cost categories if you have selected any of the following fields in the explore:

 - Resource ID
 - Line Item Type